 - 6.8.1 The topography of an undeveloped site provides a good indication of natural flow routes and can therefore assist in defining appropriate and efficient flow routes through a developed site without relying on additional infrastructure.
 The most effective and cost efficient designs make use of the local topography, increase landscape permeability, and reduce the amount of surface water flowing off site as much as possible.
 Allowing surface water runoff to follow the natural physical geography requires less soil movement and can eliminate the need for additional underground piping and pumping of water.
-Where the site is suitable for infiltration, opportunities to discharge water to the ground should be taken to mimic natural infiltration and recharge groundwater aquifers. - 6.8.2 All new developments on greenfield land are required to discharge the runoff from the impermeable areas at the 1 in 1 year greenfield runoff rate, or less than.
-The IDB may stipulate its rates of discharge for developments within its area and the Lead Local Flood Authority (LLFA) or LPA agree an acceptable discharge rate outside of these areas.
-Note that in the IDB area, consent will be required for any discharge into an IDB watercourse.
-Similarly a developer will be required to provide evidence confirming their right to discharge surface water to any watercourse particularly where a change of catchment could occur. - 6.8.3 All major development proposals will need to demonstrate which watercourse catchments they fall within. - 6.8.4 It must be demonstrated by the applicant that the site can continue to drain when receiving water bodies are in flood conditions.
+Where the site is suitable for infiltration, opportunities to discharge water to the ground should be taken to mimic natural infiltration and recharge groundwater aquifers. - 6.8.2 It must be demonstrated by the applicant that the site can continue to drain when receiving waterbodies are in flood conditions.
 Irrespective of any agreed runoff rates, source control methods must be implemented across sites to provide effective pre-treatment of surface water.
-This must be demonstrated as part of the proposal. - 6.8.5 Brownfield (previously developed land) sites must reduce the existing runoff from the site as part of the redevelopment.
-In order to provide betterment, redevelopments should look to reinstate 1 in 1 year greenfield runoff rates unless otherwise agreed by the LPA. - 6.8.6 Figure 6.6 shows the differences in drainage patterns between natural landscapes and built-up areas.
-Mimicking the natural landscapes in urban areas is the best strategy to mitigate flood risk and improve downstream water quality.
+This must be demonstrated as part of the proposal. - 6.8.3 Figure 6.1 shows the differences in drainage patterns between natural landscapes and built-up areas.
+Mimicking the natural landscapes in urban areas is the best strategy to mitigate flood risk and improve water quality.

-Figure 6.6: Difference between natural and urban drainage
+Figure 6.1: Difference between natural and urban drainage